nikitavoloboev/data/productivity/flow/Rules.md

 ## GitHub
 - Add appropriate topics to each repo
+- Make many experiments and share them (add the experiments to the bottom of the mindnode map so they are not seen instantly)

+## GitHub README
+- Use HTML for rendering images as I have more control on the size and things
 - Add appropriate _quote_ to briefly describe the repo (often is the same as description but with links)
 - If the readme is long enough, add a table of contents
 - Don't add anything that is not needed and focus on the content
 - Add image or logo if possible to visually show the workflow / library in action
-- Make many experiments and share them (add the experiments to the bottom of the mindnode map so they are not seen instantly)
+- Don't link to Imgur images as links, render them in the GitHub README itself

 ## Alfred
 - Name triggers with spaces between words (all lowercased)